ilovehackathons/create-solana-starter/README.md

 ## Usage

 1. Run `npx create-solana-starter@latest my-solana-app` to initialize the project.
-2. Run `cd my-solana-app && npm start` to deploy it to localhost.
+2. Start the Solana backend with `cd my-solana-app && npm start`.
+3. Start the Next.js frontend with `cd my-solana-app && npm run next`.
-3. Make changes to `lib.rs` and watch the console.
+4. Make changes to `lib.rs` and watch the console.
-4. Press `Ctrl+C` to stop the tasks once you're done.
+5. Press `Ctrl+C` to stop the tasks once you're done.

 ## Features